How To Install Flutter On Mac

 You can download the Flutter SDK from here.

 Now, you need to unzip that package.
-You can move that unzipped folder to the project where you save all the other project folders or stay wherever it was.
+Then, you can move that unzipped folder to the project where you save all the other project folders or stay wherever it was.

 The next step is to configure the System Path for a flutter.
 To do that, you need to add the flutter path to the environment variables.